Groups stategizing

 If you're feeling the tension between leading and operating, you're not alone.
 But that tension is also your opportunity.

 You’re not just the founder.
 You’re the future architect of a business that grows without grinding you down.
-And these four competencies?
-They’re your blueprint.
+And these four competencies are your new blueprint.